rust-lang/rustc-dev-guide/src/identifiers.md

   [`Body.source_scopes`].

 - [`Promoted`] identifies a promoted constant within another item (related to const evaluation).
-Note: it is unique only locally within the item;
+Note: it is unique only locally within the item, so it should be associated with a `DefId`;
   [`GlobalId`] must be used if you need to *globally* identify the promoted.

 - [`GlobalId`] identifies a global variable: a `const`, a `static`, a `const fn`